Memory Snapshot (beta)

 Memory Snapshot is still in beta.
 Please report any issues on our community Slack server.

-If your program calls functions that check if GPUs are available during snapshots and then in restore, it will get different results in each stage.
+If your program calls functions that check if GPUs are available during snapshotting, they will get a misleading report.

 import modal